 Big Belly Breathing - Lay down on your back and place your hand on your belly.
 Imagine you have a giant lemon gently sitting on top of your stomach.
 Breathe in and watch your belly lift the lemon.
 Hold your breath for a few seconds.
 Breathe out and watch the lemon drop down as air leaves your belly.

 We all go through life, experiencing challenges and struggles that are sometimes out of our control, which puts our emotions in overdrive.
 However, we do have control over our breathing and can use it as a superpower for calming.
-Depending on how we respond to a situation, our children will develop their behaviours.
+Depending on how we respond to a situation, our children will develop their behaviors.
 When kids notice how we react, they tend to act in the same manner.
 Tantrums do not discriminate, everyone experiences this no matter what age.
 Be kind to yourself and take a deep breath with your little ones.

 Remember, practice is essential for these skills to become part of a daily practice.
 Performing each skill once a day may be a terrific start.
 One round of deep breathing may not alleviate the stress immediately, so you may do three or more rounds.
 Keep in mind that we are not seeking perfection, rather a progression that will get us to the level we want to be.
 Please take a deep breath with me, Inhale, Exhale.
 You've got this!